Skip to content

 ERROR OF FACT.
 If really didn't know there were victims (e.g.: light impact, believed only material damage), can EXEMPT from liability.
 Must be UNAVOIDABLE error (reasonable, inevitable).
 If negligent in checking (didn't stop to see), still crime.

-Basic crime (3-12 months): expires in 3 years.
-Aggravated accident flight crime (6 months-4 years): expires in 5 years.
+Basic crime (fine of 3 to 12 months): expires in 5 years.
+Aggravated accident flight crime (prison 6 months to 4 years): also expires in 5 years.
 Period counted from when did NOT assist (moment of omission).
 Important: report quickly if victim.

 IF lack of assistance AGGRAVATED injuries or caused sequelae that would have been avoided with early assistance, compensation can be VERY HIGH.
 E.g.: if victim became quadriplegic for not calling ambulance fast, compensation can be €1-3 MILLION.
 ENORMOUS civil liability.

 YES, and AGGRAVATED.
-If you're driver and abandon injured passenger from your vehicle, it's failure to assist PLUS family/dependent abandonment crime (Art.
-619).
-Penalty AGGRAVATES.
-E.g.: leaving drunk/injured friend on roadside = crime.
+If you're driver and abandon injured passenger from your vehicle, it's failure to assist (Art.
+195 CP) and, if you are the driver after an accident, the crime of leaving the accident scene (Art.
+382 bis CP) may also concur.
+E.g.: leaving injured friend on roadside = crime.

 FAILURE TO ASSIST (Art.
 195): COMMON crime (any citizen).
 DENIAL OF HELP (Art.
 412): SPECIAL crime of officials (police, firefighters) refusing to provide help in urgent case.
 Officials penalty: DISQUALIFICATION + fine (more serious due to reinforced professional duty).